-This module provides crucial insight at the two extremes of the knowledge hierarchy.
-On the one hand, it provides fundamental insight into the basis of the ideas and calculations used in the statistical physics modules (Physics 314, 721).
-The observer-based probability definition considerably widens the scope of scientific enquiry.
-At the other extreme, the module results in practical advanced data analysis procedures and algorithms useful almost everywhere in science, building on the practical module Physics 384 and postgraduate laboratory work.
-Computational Physics modules 214, 244 and especially Physics 344 provide useful precursors to understand and apply the methods developed in this module.
+This module provides insight both on the foundational and practical aspects of data and models in physics and elsewhere.
+On the one hand, it provides fundamental insight into the basis of the ideas and calculations used in the statistical physics modules, where the observer-based probability definition considerably widens the scope of scientific enquiry.
+At the other extreme, the module is relevant in practical advanced data analysis procedures and algorithms useful almost everywhere in science, complementing both laboratory work and machine learning.